 The pro restaurant reviewer

-Lucy Gillmore was deputy travel editor for The Independent before moving to the Scottish Highlands (check out our best Scottish food trips here).
+Lucy Gillmore was deputy travel editor for The Independent before moving to the Scottish Highlands (check out our best Scottish ski resorts here).
 She writes for olive as well as The Guardian.
 Follow her on Twitter and Instagram at @lucygillmore.

 The punter restaurant reviewer